open-make/airtrack-doc-website/script_setup.md

+>i **Note**
+>i
+>i If the Arduino IDE keeps loading on first start, try a different internet connection as some driver downloads might be blocked by the firewall.

 ## Saving of the output

 In the Arduino IDE output section are continuously print outputs in the serial monitor tab while running the experiment.
 These prints can be saved in a text file to store the experimental data.